Julioxfiles/php-replace/README.md

 -w - Represents a json file that contains an array of words to be found and replaced.

--e - Can exclude a file a series of files, directory or list of directories follow by comas to be excleded.
+-e - Can exclude a file, a series of files, directory or list of directories follow by comas to be excluded.

 -l - Can set the out put to a log file.
 Example: -l myfile.log